Edward Ayscough (died 1699): Early life

 Ayscough was baptised on 19 November 1650.
 Ayscough was the son of Sir Edward Ayscough of South Kelsey and his wife Isabel Bolles.
 His paternal grandfather was Sir Edward Ayscough and his maternal grandfather was Sir John Bolles, 1st Baronet of Scampton (son of Sir George Bolles, Lord Mayor of London and High Sheriff of Lincolnshire in 1627).

 He was educated at Melton, Lincolnshire and admitted at Sidney Sussex College, Cambridge, in 1667.

 Career

 In 1668, he succeeded to the family estates on the death of his father.
 He studied further in Padua in 1671 and entered Gray's Inn in the same year.
 He was knighted on 17 January 1672.
 He was twice appointed Sheriff of Lincolnshire in 1683 and 1684.

 In 1685, he was elected Member of Parliament for Great Grimsby.
 He was high steward of Great Grimsby from 1686 to October 1688 and commissioner for prizes from 1689 to June 1699.
 In 1690, he was commissioner for drowned lands.

 Personal life

 Ayscough married firstly Bridget Skinner, daughter of Edward Skinner of Thornton College, Lincolnshire.
-Before her death in August 1684, they were the parents of son and two daughters, including:
+Before her death in August 1684, they were the parents of a son and two daughters, including: